Alun Wyn Jones: Barbarians

-International
+International career

 Wales

 Jones represented Wales at both under-18 and under-21 level, completing a Grand Slam at the 2005 under-21 Six Nations Championship.

 Jones made his senior Wales debut during the 2006 Summer Tests, starting at flanker as Wales lost to Argentina in successive games.
 Jones would secure his first Wales win against the Pacific Islanders at the Millennium Stadium in the 2006 Autumn Internationals.
 Jones' first appearance at lock would occur in the following game, a victory over Canada, ahead of a permanent switch from then on.

 Jones became first choice lock ahead of the 2007 Six Nations, appearing in all 5 games.
 Disappointing performances however saw Wales finish 5th in the standings, securing their only win of the tournament on the final day against England.
 Jones scored his first Wales try during the 2007 Rugby World Cup warm-up matches, crossing the line in a 27–20 win over Argentina.
 Jones was selected at lock in Wales opening 2007 Rugby World Cup pool game against Canada, scoring on his World Cup debut as Wales ran out unconvincing 42–17 victors.
 Following defeat to Australia in Cardiff, Jones would score again against Japan at the Millennium Stadium in the third pool game, increasing their chances to qualify.
 Unfortunately, Wales would fall to defeat in the final game against Fiji, crashing out of the World Cup at the pool stage.

 Jones started in Wales' opening game of the 2008 Six Nations against England, achieving a first win at Twickenham in 20 years.
 Jones would miss the following two games, victories over Scotland and Italy due to injury before returning for the final games against Ireland and France.
 Wales would complete their second Grand Slam in four years, and a first for Jones.
 Jones scored his first Six Nations try in the opening game of the 2009 championship against Scotland at Murrayfield.
 In the penultimate game of the tournament against Italy, Jones was selected to captain Wales for the first time, becoming the 126th player to do so.

 On 18 January 2010, he was named in the 35-man Wales squad for the 2010 Six Nations tournament.
 In the first game against England, Jones tripped hooker Dylan Hartley, for which he was sent to the sin-bin.
 During his 10 minutes there, England scored 17 points and went on to victory.
 Coach Warren Gatland later criticised Jones for the offence, saying it cost Wales the game.